MUNsdh/readthedocs/docs/source/Creating Web Apps Using Bubble.rst

 Account Functionality
 ---------------------
 It is surprisingly simple to create a login/sign up system in Bubble.
 Navigate to your sign in page and Add input lines for the user's email, password, and password again (retyped for confirmation).
-For the email line, type "Email" as a placeholder and select Email from the dropdown menu for "Content format".
+For the email line, type "Enter an email" as a placeholder and select Email from the dropdown menu for "Content format".
 For the passwords, type "Type a password" and "Retype password" respectively for the placeholders of each, and set their content formats to "Password".

 Now add a button below these input lines that says "Sign up".
 You can also add some text above the input lines that says "Sign Up".
 Your page should now look something like this:

-(photo 22)
+(photo 26 cropped)

 Now open up the properties for the sign up button and start a workflow.
 Add an action by navigating to *Account > Sign the user up*.
 A window will pop up with multiple options.

 (photo 23)

 First, check the "Require a password confirmation" checkbox.
 This will mean the user must type the password in the second password input as well as the first to create an account.
-Now click the red box next to "Email" and click the options so that it says **Input Email's value**.
+Now click the red box next to "Email" and click the options so that it says **Input Enter an email's value**.
 Next, click the red box next to "Password" and click the options to say **Input Type a password's value**.
 Lastly, put **Input Retype password's value** next to "Confirmation".
 The window should now look like this:

 (photo 24)